RocketSoftware/jcl-projcl-vscode-ext/README.md

 The PRO/JCL extension is made available to customers on the Visual Studio Code Marketplace.
 If you are on active support for PRO/JCL, you can get **Technical Support** using [Support](https://my.rocketsoftware.com/RocketCommunity).

-Note: The PRO/JCL extension uses the Output view to report its internal issues & errors.
+Note: The PRO/JCL extension uses the **OUTPUT View** to report its internal issues & errors.
 To view the messages specific to the PRO/JCL extension and not related to Zowe Explorer, click the dropdown in the Output view and select PRO/JCL.

 Kindly report any issue encountered in the extension to **Technical Support**.

 ## Release Notes

+### 1.1.0

+* Support JCL validation on remote systems as defined in PRO/JCL for z/OS
+* Provide JCL statement completion & dataset name proposals in edit session
+* Provide commonly used JCL fragments as auto suggestions in edit session

 ### 1.0.9